-Kimbo Ishii has recently been appointed as the new General Music Director of the Landestheater Schleswig-Holstein for the 2019/20 season, after serving as General Music Director.
-During his five seasons at Theater Magdeburg he has conducted the premiere-productions of, "Lucia di Lammermoor", "Der Freischütz", "Jenůfa”, ”Madame Butterfly", "The Tales of Hoffmann", "The Abduction from the Seraglio", "Kiss me, Kate", "Tristan and Isolde", "Macbeth", "Un Ballo in Maschera", "Der Rosenkavalier", "Così fan tutte", "La Bohème", "Die Braut von Messina", "Die tote Stadt", "Tosca", "Der fliegende Holländer", "West Side Story" and "Dantons Tod".
-On the concert platform he has conducted numerous symphonic concerts.
+Kimbo Ishii has recently been appointed as the new General Music Director of the Landestheater Schleswig-Holstein for the 2019/20 season, after serving as General Music Director since 2010 with Theater Magdeburg where he has conducted the premiere-productions of, "Lucia di Lammermoor", "Der Freischütz", "Jenůfa”, ”Madame Butterfly", "The Tales of Hoffmann", "The Abduction from the Seraglio", "Kiss me, Kate", "Tristan and Isolde", "Macbeth", "Un Ballo in Maschera", "Der Rosenkavalier", "Così fan tutte", "La Bohème", "Die Braut von Messina (Premiere in Germany)", "Die tote Stadt", "Tosca", "Der fliegende Holländer", "West Side Story", "Dantons Tod", "Walküre" and "Otello".

-During his tenure at the Komische Oper Berlin (KOB) from 2006-2008 where he was active as Principal Conductor (Kapellmeister), he conducted performances of "The Marriage of Figaro", "Don Giovanni", "The Magic Flute", "Fidelio", "The Barber of Seville", "Rigoletto", "Turandot", "Die Fledermaus", "The Bartered Bride", "Le Coq d'or" and two productions of Zemlinsky operas, "The Dwarf" and "A Florentine Tragedy".
+During his tenure at the Komische Oper Berlin from 2006-2008 where he was active as Principal Conductor (Kapellmeister), he conducted performances of "The Marriage of Figaro", "Don Giovanni", "The Magic Flute", "Fidelio", "The Barber of Seville", "Rigoletto", "Turandot", "Die Fledermaus", "The Bartered Bride", "Le Coq d'or" and two productions of Zemlinsky operas, "The Dwarf" and "A Florentine Tragedy".
 While still under the baton of Ishii conducting the coveted orchestra concerts and premiere-productions, the productions of "L'enfant et les sortilèges" and "The Tales of Hoffmann" became one of the most popular productions at the Komische Oper Berlin for seasons.

 Ishii has served as Music Director to various Orchestras, during 2007-2012 he was made Music Director of the Amarillo Symphony, while from 1999-2007 he was Music Director with Cayuga Chamber Orchestra and he also served as Principal Guest Conductor from 2009-2013 with the Osaka Symphony Orchestra in Japan.